Complaint Policy & Procedure

 The relevant Awarding Body has ultimate responsibility for the appeals against assessment decisions (See Qualifications Appeals Policy and Procedure).

-The QM will handle and investigate complaints, and ensure the MD is informed of all complaints
+The QM will handle and investigate all complaints and ensure the MD is informed

 A Senior Manager or representative from a Prime Contractor or the Education and Skills Funding Agency may be appointed to handle a complaint of a sensitive nature if circumstances require, for instance, if the complaint relates to the QM, or the complainant specifically requests this.